Curriculum Vitae (PDF, 563 KB)

 Research Interests: I am interested in socioemotional development across childhood and adolescence.
 In particular, I am interested in the study of flexibility in emotion regulation and its impact on adolescent development.

-Research Interests: I am interested in the development of the emotion regulation skill of expressive suppression.
-In particular, I will examine differences in when it is adaptive and how it occurs in naturalistic and day-to-day circumstances.
+Research Interests: I am interested in the form, function, and development of expression suppression, an emotion regulation skill.
+My dissertation examines when and why people use expressive suppression, individual differences in its use, and its impact on psychosocial functioning in naturalistic and day-to-day circumstances.

 Vanessa completed her PhD dissertation "The role of avoidance and stress in understanding emotional dysfunction in adults and adolescents with a fixed emotion mindset" in 2020.